Considering a field trip to the History Center? Discover the exciting history of our region through interactive exhibits, films and hands-on fun!

-	Gallery admission is included in the fee.
-Pre- egistration is required.
-For more information contact the education department at email@example.com 813.675.8960.
+Pre-registration is required.
+For more information, contact the education department at email@example.com or 813.675.8987.

 Boy Scouts and Girl Scouts can fulfill “Go See It” and “Try It” activities by exploring the Tampa Bay History Center’s hands-on galleries.
-Dress up and experience the chores of a Florida pioneer in our rustic Cracker cabin, pretend to navigate up the Hillsborough River in a boat, or design your own fruit crate label and email it to family and friends, and much more!
+Dress up and experience the life of a Florida pioneer in our rustic Cracker cabin, ride along with a Florida cattle drive, learn about working in Florida’s largest port, and much more!

 For a brief overview of all exhibits, click here.